Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Grand Bazaar in Istanbul is one of the largest and oldest covered markets in the world, with 61 covered streets and over 4,000 shops.

-• The Spice Market one of the most colorful bazaar of Istanbul that offers numberless spices, Turkish delights, caviar, dried nuts and more.
+• The Spice Market — one of the most colorful bazaars of Istanbul that offers countless spices, Turkish delights, caviar, dried nuts, and more.

 • Bosporus — the narrow waterway strait that forms part of the boundary between Europe and Asia with magnificent sights to behold.